top of page

 Additionally, there is a large amusement park with thrilling rides and attractions for children and adults alike.

-The beautifully landscaped gardens and green spaces make for perfect picnic spots or leisurely strolls, providing a peaceful respite from the bustling city.
+The beautifully landscaped gardens and green spaces make for perfect picnic spots or strolls, providing a peaceful respite from the bustling city.

 ⪢ Try the Cable Car

-The cable car is affordable, comfortable and perhaps the best way not only to see the park but also to map out areas you may want to visit on foot.
+The cable car is affordable, comfortable, and perhaps the best way not only to see the park but also to map out areas you may want to visit on foot.

 This was the major highlight of our visit and well worth queuing up for!
-The cars are private too, and can sit up to 4 people.

 Colorful cable cars in a station with people inside.
 Pink, blue, green, red cars visible.
 Indoor setting with metal beams and barriers.